How Credit Card Interest Works in Canada

 Enter your current balance and then adjust the slider to match your credit card's interest rate.
 Try increasing your monthly payments gradually to see how much interest you'll save.

-If you’re interested in transferring the balance to a new card, use the second slider to set the new card’s interest rate.
-To find out the cost of carrying a balance for one month, enter the same number under "Current Balance" and “Monthly Payment.”
+If you're interested in transferring the balance to a new card, use the second slider to set the new card's interest rate.
+To find out the cost of carrying a balance for 1 month, enter the same number under "Current Balance" and "Monthly Payment."

-Remember: the sooner you pay off your credit card, the less interest you pay.
+Remember: The sooner you pay off your credit card, the less interest you pay.
 The calculator can help you find the sweet spot between affordable monthly payments and interest savings.

-How to resolve credit card interest
+How credit card interest works – how to resolve it

 The only way to kill credit card debt is to pay it off, which you can do in 3 steps:

-How to avoid credit card interest
+How credit card interest works – how to avoid it

-1. DON’T get a cash advance
+1. Don't get a cash advance

-2. DON’T make only the minimum payment
+2. Don't make only the minimum payment

 Making the minimum payment keeps your credit card account in good standing and prevents late fees, but it doesn't stop interest from piling up.
 Not only that, but most of the money from every minimum payment goes toward paying interest, so it could take years to shrink your debt.

-3. DO pay in instalments
+3. Do pay in installments

-For example, let’s say you want to buy an ATV with the American Express Cobalt Card for $1,500 and pay for it over the next 3 months.
-You can make the purchase, log into your American Express account, and use "Plan It" to split into 3 monthly payments for a 0.85% fee, or $12.75 each month.
+Let's say you want to buy an ATV with the American Express Cobalt Card for $1,500 and pay for it over the next 3 months.
+You can make the purchase, log in to your American Express account, and use Plan It to split it into 3 monthly payments for a 0.85% fee, or $12.75 each month.

 Ultimately, you'd save about $17 in interest compared to carrying a balance for 3 months at 21.99% APR.

-4. DO pay your bills on time
+4. Do pay your bills on time

 If you often carry a balance and love the convenience of using credit, you may as well embrace it with a low-interest credit card.
 Our top 3 picks offer purchase interest rates lower than 13%: